shrestabs/ucsc-incominggrad/README.md

 - Teaching assistantship?
 > Again you will get explicit instructions a month or 2 before the quarter begins about how and where to apply.

+- Research assistantship?
+> Practically, No master's student has any shot at RA whatsoever.
+PhD's get guaranteed funding master's don't.

 - Other jobs?
 > Tutor/reader on campus is easy.
 You will never have to work at a McD.